system76/tech-docs/src/models/gaze18/repairs.md

 ## Replacing the cooling system:

+The Gazelle 18 includes two fans as part of a single heatsink/fan assembly.

 If the CPU/GPU fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
-Contact Support to start a warranty claim or parts purchase.
+[Contact support](https://support.system76.com) to start a warranty claim or parts purchase.

 Thermal paste helps facilitate heat transfer between the CPU/GPU and the cooling equipment.
 Depending on your climate and the age of the machine, replacing the thermal paste between the CPU/GPU and the heatsink may help the system run cooler.